 Employee Name:

 Function: Job Title:

 Supervisor:

 Name of School/Organization:

 Title of Course: Cost of Course: \$

 Title of Course: Cost of Course: \$

 Total Cost: \$

 Dates of course from: to:

 Reason for taking course:

-The supervisor and Deputy Chief tuition reimbursement. f must sign this form before an emplo yee may enroll in any course work for
+The supervisor and Deputy Chie tuition reimbursement. ef must sign this form before an employ vee may enroll in any course work for

-If you are eligible for benefits fror to being reimbursed by Blount Co pply those benefits to your cost of prior
+If you are eligible for benefits from to being reimbursed by Blount Co m other sources you are required to ap county Sheriff's Office. pply those benefits to your cost of prior

-Note: You are required to submit made. t verification of course completion incl luding grade(s) before payment will be
+Note: You are required to submi made. it verification of course completion inclu uding grade(s) before payment will be

 Signatures for Approval:

 Employee: Date:

 Supervisor: Date:

-Donuty Chief: Date:
+Danuty Chief Data